mizuno-group/template-nn/README.md

 ------------

     ├── LICENSE
-    ├── README.md               <- The top-level README for developers using this project
+    ├── README.md               <- The top-level README for developers using this project.
     │
     ├── requirements.txt        <- The requirements file for reproducing the analysis environment, │                              e.g. generated with `pip freeze > requirements.txt`